DevBrianKE/Wk3-Code-Challenge/README.md

 - Implement editing functionality for existing items.
 - Explore local storage to persist the shopping list data.

-## Credits

-- This project was completed as part of a coding challenge to practice foundational web development skills.
-- Special thanks to [Instructor's Name/Team] for guidance and support during the learning process.

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.